Menkes Disease Clinical Presentation

 Patients with occipital horn syndrome are affected predominantly by connective-tissue and bony changes, including hyperelastic and bruisable skin, hyperextensible joints, hernias, bladder diverticula, and multiple skeletal abnormalities, including occipital exostoses ("horns"), which are wedge-shaped calcifications within the occipital tendinous insertion of the trapezius and sternocleidomastoid muscles (see the following images).

-Lax skin in a patient with occipital horn syndromeLax skin in a patient with occipital horn syndrome.
 Occipital horns (arrow) in a 14-year-old boy with Occipital horns (arrow) in a 14-year-old boy with occipital horn syndrome.

 The horns may not be present in early childhood.
-These patients also may have mild mental retardation and autonomic dysfunction.
+These patients also may have mild intellectual disability and autonomic dysfunction.
 Serum copper and ceruloplasmin levels are low but not to the same degree as in Menkes disease.
 Copper also accumulates in cultured fibroblasts but to a lesser degree than in Menkes disease.
 Occipital horns can also be present in patients with the classic form of Menkes disease and have been noted in patients as young as 2 years of age.

 Previous